Matstaps/portfolio-project-1/README.md

 <h3>Hero Image</h3>

-<li>The hero image dsiplays three background images of the subject's baking</li>
+<li>The hero image displays three background images of the subject's baking</li>
-<li>The images contain set the thematic tone of the website, and visually compliment the website's aesthetic </li>
+<li>The images content set the thematic tone of the website, and visually compliment the website's aesthetic </li>

 ![Hero image image](assets/images/heroimageimage.jpg)

 <h3>About Me</h3>

-<li>The about me section introduces reasons for baking, background, and wish to teach others to bake </li>
+<li>The about me section introduces the subject's reasons for baking, background, and wish to teach others to bake </li>
 <li>It contains a background image to compliment the aesthetic of this page</li>

 ![About me image](assets/images/aboutmeimage1.jpg)